 (btw, I should have used knit elastic, but I used braided and you’ll see in the pics if you look closely that it is a bit stiff and therefore wavy, anyway…).

 I finished attaching the elastic and sewed the shorts into the bodice and realized you could totally see white thread stitching popping out near the seam.
 Lesson learned, next time I’ll use a narrower stitch on the serger when attaching the elastic.
 I fixed this by using a zig-zag stitch on the sewing machine just outside the visible stitching and it fixed the issue.

 Now, what about that hole I made earlier?
-It’s small and in the back, so after top stitching the elastic, I darned the hole with matching thread on the sewing machine.
+It’s small and in the back, so I darned the hole with matching thread on the sewing machine.
 Voila, done!
 Or so I thought until I got to my closet to hang it up and realized I just darned the hole to the top of the bodice!

-I slept on it and picked the stitches out the next day.
+I slept on the issue, then ended up picking the stitches out the next day.
 I was REALLY careful not to make another hole this time.
 After re-darning the hole without attaching to any other part of the garment, it was truly finished.

 I say this to myself all the time, but I really learn something new with every project.
 I’m sure that’s true for you too.
 Try not to let your mistakes get you down, and instead treat them as a lesson for next time!
 I still got a super cute romper out of the deal!

 I haven’t owned a romper in my adult years.
 It’s so comfortable!
 It feels like pajamas, but looks really cute.
 The criss-cross top makes it really easy to get on and off.